alfaro96/scikit-lr/README.md

 Scikit-lr is a Python package for Label Ranking problems and distributed under MIT license.

-This project was started in 2019 as the Ph.D.
+The project was started in 2019 as the Ph.D.
 Thesis of Juan Carlos Alfaro Jiménez, whose advisors are Juan Ángel Aledo Sánchez and José Antonio Gámez Martín.